Ne00n/wg-mesh/README.md

 Internal requests from 10.0.0.0/8 don't need a token.
 - /connect needs a valid token, otherwise the service will refuse to setup a wg link<br>
 Internal requests from 10.0.0.0/8 don't need a token.
-- /update needs a validate token, otherwise will not update port of wg link Internal requests from 10.0.0.0/8 don't need a token.
+- /update needs a validate token, otherwise will not update port of wg link<br>
+Internal requests from 10.0.0.0/8 don't need a token.
 - /disconnect needs a valid wg public key and link name, otherwise will refuse to disconnect a specific link<br>